PGANESH07/Ticket_Booking/README.md

 # A Ticket Booking App

+Application uses
+Firebase features like Authentication, FireStore.

-This is a very simple application, can be changed in various areas. fee l free to make your own version
+This is a very simple application, can be changed in various areas. feel free to make your own version
 1. clone the repository
 2. make any changes to flutter app in any platform i.e ( android, ios, web)
 3. flutter run
 4. mobile scanner requires latest sdk 21
 5. kotlin-gradle plugin is updated to 1.9.10
-6.when you try to save a widget as a image always remember to change background color of the widget to white. delete the tools.stamp file and add --disable-web-security in chrome to avoid cors isssue on web platform. images in web has been fixed with windows renderer as html line flutter canvas kit problem is solved with new flutter build web --web-renderer canvaskit
+6.when you try to save a widget as a image always remember to change background color of the widget to white.
+7.delete the tools.stamp file and add --disable-web-security in chrome to avoid cors isssue on web platform.
+8.flutter canvas kit problem is solved with new flutter build web --web-renderer canvaskit

 ![State_Cards](https://github.com/PGANESH07/Ticket_Booking/assets/84625240/159b5667-7677-4f63-834c-1d84ada71b55)
 ![Location_cards](https://github.com/PGANESH07/Ticket_Booking/assets/84625240/cddf6cf3-62ab-4c05-8dc6-3382a921f75b)